Frequently asked questions

 What if the TubeWitch tire pressure alerts seem wrong?

-If TubeWitch is showing live pressure but the high or low status seems wrong, the most common cause is that the target pressure or alert range in SRAM AXS does not match the setup you expect.
-Also confirm that the correct sensor IDs are entered in TubeWitch.
+If TubeWitch is showing live pressure but the high or low status seems wrong, the most common cause is that the pressure target or alert range in the manufacturer's app does not match the setup you expect.

 Is TubeWitch the same as Tube Witch, TyreWitch, TireWitch, Tyre Wiz, Tire Wiz or TyreWhiz?